-- Implementing Relevancy Roadmap work - Opportunities to engage new and diverse audiences. - o Internship programs, fellowships, and training scholarships. - o Career development, mentoring, and continuing education. - o Targeted educational programs and outreach events. - o Identifying and addressing inclusivity and diversity gaps in existing programming. - Marketing efforts and campaigns to new and diverse audiences (see definition of "diverse audience" above). - o Grants focusing on informing trust fund contributing industries on the tangible benefits of the American System of Conservation. - o Research that informs and supports efforts focused on the North American model.
+- Implementing AFWA's Relevancy Roadmap work - Opportunities to engage new and diverse conservation professionals. - o Internship programs, fellowships, and training scholarships. - o Career development, mentoring, and continuing education. - Opportunities to engage new and diverse participants. - o Targeted educational programs and outreach events. - o Identifying and addressing underrepresentation gaps gaps in existing strategies. - Communication efforts to engage new and diverse participants - Proposals focusing on informing trust fund contributing industries on the tangible benefits of the American System of Conservation. - Proposals that inform and support efforts focused on communicating the North American model to new and diverse participants.